tnybny/tnybny.github.io/_portfolio/Learn-the-K-in-K-means.md

 Limitations of G-means clustering:
 * It makes an assumption that the clusters are normally distributed.
 Even though this is a common assumption, you cannot use G-means for non-normal clusters.
 * In some cases, the data could cause G-means to keep splitting again and again to form tiny clusters.
 The last two steps in the video show the start of this.
-This happens because of the way normality tests work - This is related to my blog post about normality tests and their usage.
+This happens because of the way normality tests work.

 If you're interested in reading more:
 1. Hamerly, Greg, and Charles Elkan.
-"Learning the k in A> means."
+"Learning the k in K means."
 Advances in neural information processing systems 16 (2004): 281.
 2. Vatsavai, Ranga R., et al. "GX-Means: A model-based divide and merge algorithm for geospatial image clustering."
 Procedia Computer Science 4 (2011): 186-195.